The top 5 most costly car repairs and how to avoid them

 - Always use your handbrake when stopping at traffic lights and take the car out of gear

-- Change gears smoothly and avoid grinding gears
+- Always change gears smoothly and avoid grinding them

 - Avoid keeping your foot down on the clutch at unnecessary times